JulianSobott/OpenDrive/docs/dev_guide.rst

 - GUI define features
 - Main program
-    - startup                      <---
+    - startup
         - start watching
         - connect to server
             - success:
                 - authenticate
                 - sync everything
     - main loop
-        - sync on changes at the client
+        - sync on changes at the server     <----
     - shutdown
         - is finished syncing?
-        - close connection to server
-        - stop watching

     - special cases
-        - new folder added at client
+        - new folder added at client        <----
             - mark everything as created?
         - existing client folder is merged with existing server folder
             - options: